 What is enforced disappearance?

-As the name suggests, enforced disappearance is the act of making someone disappear against his or her will, often suddenly.
+As the name suggests, enforced disappearance is the act of making someone disappear against their will, often suddenly.
 It therefore refers to the arrest, detention or abduction of a person, followed by a refusal to acknowledge the fate of that person.

 The uncertainty inherent to enforced disappearance makes it a crime that is distinct from confinement or extrajudicial execution: the families’ feelings swing between hope and disillusionment, which equates to true psychological torture.